North Vancouver (city)

-The City of North Vancouver is a city on the north shore of Burrard Inlet, British Columbia, Canada.
-It is the smallest in area and the most urbanized of the North Shore municipalities.
-Although it has significant industry of its own – including shipping, chemical production, and film productionthe city is considered to be a suburb of Vancouver.
+The City of North Vancouver is a municipality city on the North Shore of the Burrard Inlet, in British Columbia, Canada.
+Anchored by the downtown town centre of Lonsdale, with which its urban core is largely synonymous, it consists of the smallest and most urbanized of the communities situated north of the city of Vancouver, and is part of the Metro Vancouver regional district, though it has significant industry of its own – including shipping, chemical production, and film production.
 The city is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the North Vancouver City Fire Department.